Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/cprInfant.md

 - They’re heart rates generally fall between 140 and 160 beats per minute, even at rest

-# STEP 7: DETERMINE IF CPR IS NECESASARY
+## DETERMINE IF CPR IS NECESASARY

 - IF NO PULSE, CONTINUE WITH STEPS.

 -IF PULSE IS PRESENT, CLICK HERE FOR - RESCUE BREATHING -

-# STEP 8: POSITION YOUR FINGERS IN THE CENTER OF THE CHEST
+## POSITION YOUR FINGERS IN THE CENTER OF THE CHEST

 ![Alt text](/Images/InfantCPR/infantCPR22.jpg)